benrondeau/agentic-developer-portal/README.md

 `AgentRuntimeContext` is the heart of the simulation.
 It exposes a small reducer-backed store with these actions: `launch`, `abort`, `dismiss`, and an internal `tick`.
 A `setInterval(250 ms)` dispatches `tick`, and the reducer advances every `running` run via `progressRun(run, now)`, which:

-1. Computes a target percent from elapsed time vs. the task's estimated duration.
+1. Computes a target percent from elapsed time vs. the task's estimated duration, plus a small forward jitter (≤ 1.5%) so progress doesn't feel perfectly linear.
+The result is clamped to be monotonic — pct can only move forward.
 2. Looks up the run's template (`templatesByTaskId[taskId]`) for ordered step definitions and a log script.
 3. Re-derives step statuses from each step's `doneAtPct` threshold (`pending` → `running` → `done`).
 4. Appends any log lines whose `atPct` threshold has now been crossed, plus a blinking `working…` line at the tail.
-5. Resolves to `done` at 100% or to `error` at the template's `failAtPct` (used by the `sec-scan` template to demonstrate failure).
+5. Resolves to `done` at 100% (attaching the template's `successResult` artifact, if any) or to `error` at the template's `failAtPct` (used by the `sec-scan` template to demonstrate failure).

-This means a "real-feeling" run is fully deterministic: every step transition, every log line, and the failure are all data, not timers.
-The UI just renders whatever `progressRun` produces.
+Step transitions, log lines, and the failure outcome are all data, not timers — the only randomness is the per-tick jitter, which can't change the end state.
+Templates may declare a `successResult` of either `kind: 'pr'` (PR number + title) or `kind: 'report'` (summary + findings); the toolbar surfaces a different button per kind, and the report viewer modal renders the findings list.

 ### Per-branch data derivation